How to Fix PS4 Database Is Corrupted Error?

 2. Start PS4 in Safe Mode by pressing the power button and holding it until you hear two beeps.

-4. Scroll-down to reach Rebuild Database option.
+4. Scroll down to reach the Rebuild Database option.

 [NOTE]: The rebuilding process may take time, depending upon the amount of data stored on the hard drive, and other factors.

-Method 2: Reinstall the Operating System
+Method 2: Reinstall the Operating System [Corrupted Database Error]

-If you’re still unable to fix corrupted database error, you need to reinstall the PS4 Operating System (OS).
+If you’re still unable to fix the corrupted database error, you need to reinstall the PS4 Operating System (OS).

-- You need to remove the PS4 hard drive and connect it to a system on which the data recovery software is installed.
+• You need to remove the PS4 hard drive and connect it to a system on which the data recovery software is installed.

-- Recovered data must be stored on a FAT32 or exFat formatted external drive only.
+• Recovered data must be stored on a FAT32 or exFAT formatted external drive only.

-- External drive should have enough capacity to store the recovered data.
+• The external drive should have enough capacity to store the recovered data.

 Steps to reinstall the OS: